-- Fully extend wheel & roller depth cylinders & hold for 30 seconds to re-phase. - Adjust the threaded rods on the end wheels: - Lengthen to lift end of wing if cutting deeper. - Shorten to lower end of wing if cutting shallower. - Check for same number of depth control plates used on each side. - Adjust the wing down pressure valve using an allen wrench in small increments of 50-100 psi until the desired result is achieved.
-IMPORTANT: Do not exceed 1400 psi or mechanical damage will occur.
+- Fully extend depth control cylinders & hold for 30 seconds to re-phase. - Add 1 depth stop on each gauge wheel to reduce weight at end of wing if cutting deeper. - Remove 1 depth stop on each gauge wheel to increase weight at end of wing if cutting shallower. - Check if same number of depth plates used each side. - Adjust the wing down pressure valve in small increments of 50-100psi using an allen wrench.
+IMPORTANT: Do not exceed 1200psi or mechanical damage will occur.

-Tracking to the left:
+Tracking to the left (firm soil) :

-- Add a depth stop to wheel cylinders to adjust the pitch so the front disc is higher.
+- Adjust pitch so front discs are higher by adding a depth stop to all wheel cylinders. - Reduce implement width on guidance system for slightly more overlap.

-- Reduce implement width on guidance system for slightly more overlap. - Adjust implement offset on guidance system to the right.
+Adjust implement offset on guidance system to the right.

-Tracking to the right:
+Tracking to the right (soft soil) :